xebiaww/Flutter/README.md

 ## Demo 17

 Create a launch button.
 On click of it redirect to flutter site.
-Running the same demo on chrome using below command:
+Running the same demo on chrome using below commands:
+- **flutter create .** : It will create a web package in root
- **flutter run -d chrome**
+- **flutter run -d chrome** : Run the project on localhost